KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 9. To view all branches within the repo, type `git branch` .
 This should show you at least two branches - master, and the issue-## branch you just created.
 The branch you are currently working in will be highlighted with an asterisk (*).

     {% hint style='tip' %}
-To switch between branches type `git checkout <branchname>` replacing the angle brackets and the text "branchname" with the branch you'd like to switch to.
+To switch between branches type `git checkout branchname` replacing the text "branchname" with the branch you'd like to switch to.
 For example if you want to switch to the "development" branch you'd type `git checkout development`.
     {% endhint %}

 9. In Git Bash or iTerm2 type `atom .`.
 This will open your Atom text editor with the context of the current directory.